(FL 12 121 5 cv.)

 - Excellent rain tolerance

-The Florida Beauty variety originates from collaboration between the University of Florida (USA) and the Queensland Department of Agriculture and Fisheries (Australia).
-This cultivar requires relatively little chilling in the nursery field.
-Fruit growers plant the variety before other cultivars in the fruiting field.
-The Florida Beauty is one of the earliest varieties to enter into production, it produces uniform fruit with exceptional flavor and fruit quality.
+The Florida Beauty strawberry variety originates from collaboration between the University of Florida (USA) and the Queensland Department of Agriculture and Fisheries (Australia).
+This cultivar requires little to no chilling in the nursery field.
+Due to its day neutrality, the Florida Beauty strawberry variety may be dug and transplanted earlier than most other cultivars.
+As a result, Florida Beauty is one of the earliest varieties to enter into production.
+It produces uniform fruit with exceptional flavor and fruit quality.

 *Characteristics may vary depending on weather conditions, day length, soil type and location.